BIGJRA/BIGJRA.github.io/rejuv.md

 *Full Heal* $600

 -   Head up a bit from here into the main yard.
-Confront the art thief if you’ve advanced that side quest.
+Confront the art thief if you've advanced that side quest.

 -   Head into the main building to the left and speak with the guy.